“Geez. That’s really the last episode released?” Jay wiped his eyes. “This show’s more emotional than I remembered.”

-“But now Lucille has to condemn them herself,” said Jay.
-“Even if they’re just copies, the pain is redoubled through Lucille’s perspective.”
+“But now Lucille condemns them herself,” said Jay.
+“Even though they’re just copies, the pain is redoubled through Lucille’s perspective.”

 “I think the viewer takes Charlie’s and Daisuke’s perspective,” said Dan.
-“We know for sure Bunjiro and Lucia are dead and gone, and we’re worried Lucille doesn’t believe us.
-Then we’re relieved because she’s two steps ahead of us and more determined than ever.”
+“We know for sure Bunjiro and Lucia are dead and gone, but we’re worried Lucille doesn’t believe us.
+Then we’re relieved because she’s two steps ahead in accepting impermanence.”
 Jay nodded doubtfully.
 “What do you think, Bob?
 Was your first episode emotionally resonant?”

 Bob blinked.
 “What?”
 Both eyes were bloodshot.

 “Is that cricket treating you alright, Bob?”
 Jay pat his shoulder.
 “You wanna finish your chicken-nuggets?”

 Bob had forgotten his food.
 He grinned with new hunger.
 He stuffed his apple-pie in his mouth.
 He spoke as he chewed: “That show looked cool.”